 Your investment in the Notes entails significant risks, many of which differ from those of a conventional debt security.
 Your decision to purchase the Notes should be made only after carefully considering the risks of an investment in the Notes, including those discussed below, with your advisors in light of your particular circumstances.
 The Notes are not an appropriate investment for you if you are not knowledgeable about significant elements of the Notes or financial matters in general.
-You should carefully review the more detailed explanation of risks relating to the Notes in the "Risk Factors" sections beginning on page PS-5 of the accompanying product supplement, page S-5 of the accompanying prospectus supplement and page 7 of the accompanying prospectus, each as identified on page PS-25 below.
+You should carefully review the more detailed explanation of risks relating to the Notes in the "Risk Factors" sections beginning on page PS-5 of the accompanying product supplement, page S-5 of the accompanying prospectus, each as identified on page PS-25 below.